-Transcripts will be sent within approximately three working days for a fee of \$5.00, provided that all financial obligations to the College have been cleared.
+Transcripts will be sent within approximately three working days for a fee of \$5.00.
 The College will release transcripts of academic records only upon the written request of the student.
 Telephone and email requests will be not be honored.